trekhleb/machine-learning-experiments/README.md

 <hr/>

 > ⚠️ This repository contains machine learning **experiments** and **not** a production ready, reusable, optimised and fine-tuned code and models.
 This is rather a sandbox or a playground for learning and trying different machine learning approaches, algorithms and data-sets.
+Models might not perform well and there is a place for overfitting/underfitting.

 ## Experiments